 To submit an application for employment with the Town of Colonie, follow the steps below:

-- To submit your payment online, visit our Velocity Payments Online Portal.
+• To submit your payment online, visit our EZPAYNET Online Portal.
 Note that if you use the online credit card payment, you will be responsible for the processing fee in addition to the exam fee.

 All forms must be legible (printed neatly or typewritten).